Agile-TNG/Agile-TNG.github.io/source/_posts/2014-04-02-iroquois-council.markdown

 - Each council session is split into 3 rounds.
 In each round:

-    - Instead of just a conference backlog, employ a 6 column kanban to forge treaties.
+    1. Instead of just a conference backlog, employ a 6 column kanban to forge treaties.
 As with any kanban, limit the amount of Work In Progress in order to maximize total throughput.
 The columns of this kanban are:
-        - Team learnings that could be leveraged by the broader community (Smiley face)
+       - __Team learnings__ that could be leveraged by the broader community (Smiley face)

-        - Challenges a team can’t solve for itself (Red Flag)
+       - __Challenges__ a team can’t solve for itself (Red Flag)

-        - Ideas for the improvement of more teams than just one (Question mark)
+       - __Ideas__ for the improvement of more teams than just one (Question mark)

-        - Treaty proposals that have gained unanimous consent of a session and are ready for council review (Exclamation mark)
+       - __Treaty__ proposals that have gained unanimous consent of a session and are ready for council review (Exclamation mark)

-        - Proposals that have passed review and are ready for respective team ratification at retrospectives (Circle) – initially empty.
+       - __Proposals that have passed review__ and are ready for respective team ratification at retrospectives (Circle) – initially empty.

-        - Proposals that have since previous council sessions been unanimously ratified by all represented teams (Trefoil Knot).
+       - __Proposals that have been unanimously ratified__ since previous
+       council sessions by all represented teams (Trefoil Knot).

     - Each session attempts to either create or refine a specific output: a treaty proposal:
-        - Smiley face sessions try to come up with a treaty about how the community can capitalize on a specific team learning.
+        - __Smiley face__ sessions try to come up with a treaty about how the community can capitalize on a specific team learning.

-        - Flag sessions try to come up with a treaty about how the community can organize to solve a specific team's problem.
+        - __Red flag__ sessions try to come up with a treaty about how the community can organize to solve a specific team's problem.

-        - Question mark sessions review a specific treaty proposal to try to find a way to refactor it and the passed treaties into a consistent whole.
+        - __Question mark__ sessions review a specific treaty proposal to try to find a way to refactor it and the passed treaties into a consistent whole.

     - Unanimity in each session is required before a treaty proposal is